Intergenerational Addiction: Let’s Break The Cycle Today!

 As for nature vs. nurture, the National Institute on Drug Abuse says a better way to put it would be nature AND nurture.
 A person’s health is influenced by both genes and environment.

 For example, a child who attends a school that offers engaging activities may be less likely to use drugs or even try using them in the first place.
 Social influences, how a person reacts to various circumstances, family dynamics — all can discourage or increase likelihood of addictive behaviors.
+Do you have questions or concerns?
+Our intake coordinators will answer them.

 How Is Addiction a Disease?